Western anger at anti-gay law hits Uganda's currency

 “The fears over aid cuts aren’t really running so deep,” said David Bagambe at Diamond Trust Bank, adding that the shilling’s weakness on Wednesday was also due to importers’ demand for dollars.

-“In any case, some of the aid is being diverted to civil society organisations rather than budget support.
+“In any case, some of the aid is being diverted to civil society organizations rather than budget support.
 The money will still be flowing into the same economy.”